jkevin1/OptiX/README.md

 --Previous tests had the advantage of only spawning new radiance rays if it was a reflective/refractive surface, and only spawning 1 shadow ray.

 ---------------------------------------NOTES----------------------------------------
-32 samples can get just over 6 fps
+32 samples per pixel can get just over 6 fps
 30 fps is around 7-8 samples per pixel currently
 Improvements:
 --Direct lighting, although its different, more flexible but probably slower